Shellywell123/Solar_System/README.md

 # Solar_System
-Interactive solarsystem plotted in matplotlib in Python 3.
+Interactive model of our Solar System plotted in matplotlib in Python 3.
 Fun side project made to learn more about 3D animation.

 ![screenshot](Images/screenshot.png)
 ### How to setup: